-- 84. The SDSD Crime Lab had within its possession evidence that would have demonstrated that the majority of the stains that were considered to be Robert's blood had not in fact been tested for human blood, were not confirmed to be human blood and/or were not human blood, undermining the prosecution theory that Robert had been murdered in the bedroom, as evidenced by the blood stains (most of which were not human blood and those few that were explained by the fact that Robert had had a nosebleed).
-The prosecution criminalist testified on the assumption that all the staining was human blood and linked to Robert, without reviewing any of the results of forensic testing on that staining. - 85.
-Among other acts and omissions that violated Plaintiff's rights, Defendants, in particular Defendants EMPSON, RYZDYNSKI, BLACKMON, and DONOHUE violated Plaintiff's rights by continuing the investigation of Plaintiff and causing the arrest and prosecution of Plaintiff, when they knew, or were deliberately indifferent to or recklessly disregarded, the truth that Plaintiff was not the person who killed Robert Dorotik. - 86.
+82. The SDSD Crime Lab had within its possession evidence that would have demonstrated that the majority of the stains that were considered to be Robert's blood had not in fact been tested for human blood, were not confirmed to be human

+- 83. Among other acts and omissions that violated Plaintiff's rights, Defendants, in particular Defendants EMPSON, RYZDYNSKI, BLACKMON, and DONOHUE violated Plaintiff's rights by continuing the investigation of Plaintiff and causing the arrest and prosecution of Plaintiff, when they knew, or were deliberately indifferent to or recklessly disregarded, the truth that Plaintiff was not the person who killed Robert Dorotik. - 84.
 The constitutional source of the violations and obligations asserted herein is primarily the due process clause of the Fifth and Fourteenth Amendments, and Plaintiff asserts both procedural and substantive due process violations.
-To the extent that the source of Plaintiff's rights is any constitutional or statutory source(s) other than the Due Process Clause, this claim is also predicated on such source(s).

-- 87. Defendants, and each of them, conspired and agreed to commit the above-described deprivations of Plaintiff's constitutional rights and acted jointly and in concert to deprive Plaintiff of his rights to be free from unreasonable seizures, to due process, to a fair trial, and to be free from groundless criminal prosecutions based on false and unreliable evidence. - 88.
-Defendants, and each of them, engaged in, knew about, or should have known about the acts and/or omissions that caused the constitutional deprivations alleged herein and failed to prevent them and/or ratified/approved them and/or acquiesced to them. - 89.
-Defendants, and each of them, committed the aforementioned acts and omissions in bad faith and with knowledge that their conduct violated wellestablished law. - 90.
-As a direct and proximate result of Defendants' aforementioned acts and/or omissions, Plaintiff was injured as set forth in earlier paragraphs of this complaint and is entitled to compensatory damages according to proof. - 91.
+To the extent that the source of Plaintiff's rights is any constitutional or statutory source(s) other than the Due Process Clause, this claim is also predicated on such source(s). - 85.
+Defendants, and each of them, conspired and agreed to commit the above-described deprivations of Plaintiff's constitutional rights and acted jointly and in concert to deprive Plaintiff of his rights to be free from unreasonable seizures, to due process, to a fair trial, and to be free from groundless criminal prosecutions based on false and unreliable evidence. - 86.
+Defendants, and each of them, engaged in, knew about, or should have known about the acts and/or omissions that caused the constitutional deprivations alleged herein and failed to prevent them and/or ratified/approved them and/or acquiesced to them.

+- 87. Defendants, and each of them, committed the aforementioned acts and omissions in bad faith and with knowledge that their conduct violated well-established law. - 88.
+As a direct and proximate result of Defendants' aforementioned acts and/or omissions, Plaintiff was injured as set forth in earlier paragraphs of this complaint and is entitled to compensatory damages according to proof. - 89.
 The aforementioned acts and omissions of Defendants were committed by each of them knowingly, willfully, maliciously, oppressively, and/or in reckless disregard of Plaintiff's rights.
 By reason thereof, Plaintiff is entitled to punitive and exemplary damages from Defendants according to proof.